bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/loops-summary.rst

     Drag the definition from the left and drop it on the correct method on the right.
 Click the "Check Me" button to see if you are correct.

-.. |Quizlet| raw:: html

-   <a href="https://quizlet.com/434072046/cs-awesome-unit-4-vocabulary-flash-cards/" target="_blank" style="text-decoration:underline">Quizlet</a>

-For more practice, see this |Quizlet|.
+For more practice, see this `Quizlet <https://quizlet.com/434072046/cs-awesome-unit-4-vocabulary-flash-cards/>`_.

 Common Mistakes
 -----------------